70+ Body Parts in Chinese: A Complete List of Body-related Words and Idioms

 It’s also quite tedious communicating via translation apps; so why not make it easier for everyone and learn the terms?
 In addition to learning some Chinese medical terms, knowing the different parts of the body in Chinese just makes sense in case you ever have a medical emergency or need to visit a doctor in a Mandarin-speaking destination.

 Studying body parts in Chinese doesn’t have to be intensive.
 It’s just a matter of including it as part of your vocabulary learning routine, adding these words to your existing vocab lists and hospital-themed flashcards.
-There are also body-related flashcard decks available on across the web and languages apps if you like the features of digital learning materials.
+There are also body-related flashcard decks available across the web and language apps if you like the features of digital learning materials.